ogc1231/sample-pad/README.md

 ![Website preview](https://github.com/ogc1231/sample-pad/blob/main/documentation/testing/preview.png)

 ## UX
-The design of the page of purposefully kept simple to make it has intuitive as possible for user to interact with website and to avoid distracting the user from the main purpose of the webpage.
+The design of the page was purposefully kept simple to make it as intuitive as possible for user to interact with the website and to avoid distracting the user from the main purpose of the webpage.

 ### Colour Scheme
 [coolors.co](https://coolors.co/171717-ffffff-ff3939-777777-d3d3d3) to generate my colour palette.